The Best Lemon Strawberry Shortcake

 Below is an overview of the ingredients and instructions to make this recipe.
 Be sure to scroll down to the recipe card below for the complete details and nutrition information!

-- Butter – I recommend using unsalted butter for baking!
+• Butter – I use salted butter for most of my baking!

 How to Make an Easy Lemon Strawberry Shortcake Recipe